nxp-auto-goldvip/gvip/can-gw/README.rst

 2. Update NXP plugins:

-Replace the `McalExt_TS_T40D33M1I0R0` plugin found in the `<EB_Tresos_install_path>/plugins/` directory with the contents of the `McalExt_TS_T40D33M1I0R0.zip` archive, which can be found in the GoldVIP installation page.
+Replace the `McalExt_TS_T40D33M1I0R0` plugin found in the `<EB_Tresos_install_path>/plugins/` directory with the contents of the `McalExt_TS_T40D33M1I0R0.zip` archive, which can be found in the `<GoldVIP_install_path>/configuration/can-gw/plugins` directory.

-**Note**: EB Tresos needs to be restarted after performing this change, in order to load the new plugins.
+**Note**: EB Tresos needs to be restarted after performing this change, in order to load the newly installed plugins.